 We deal with stress every day of our lives.
 It is not typically the major life event stress that harms us the most either.
 It’s the little day to day stressors that constantly keep our bodies “amped up” or in the fight or flight mode that hurts us.
 One nice thing about it is if we are aware of our stress it can surprisingly make a positive difference.
 If stress has really gotten you down you might want to try some of these mindfulness exercises as well as some of these other natural stress relievers too.

-This post contains affiliate links, for your convenience Click here to read my full disclosure policy.Reduce stress and stay positive.
+This post contains affiliate links which means I can earn a fee for people purchasing when they click the link (at no cost to you).
+Click here to read my full disclosure policy.Reduce stress and stay positive.
 Click To Tweet

 There are also lots of different foods that can help reduce stress.
 This is just a small list of a few to try and why they help.
 I chose these because they are some of my favorite foods and they are easy to incorporate into your diet.